athos-ribeiro/usp-academic/README.md

 You can find it at www.ime.usp.br/~athoscr

+Parts of this page are duplicated in my personal blog at athoscr.me

 ## How did you do it?

 I am using [Hugo](http://gohugo.io/) based on [this](https://github.com/consequently/consequently-hugo) template.